hastest/juliannma.com/_events/2018/SEAS_production1.md

 ---
-title: "SEAS: Plastics, Coral, Fire, and Ice"
+title: "SEAS: Plastics, Coral, Ice, and Earth"
 #link: (permalink to the event should go here)
 date: 2018-04-11 19:00 # sometime in a not-so-distant future
 # Set to the *NEXT* month if you want to only show a month